 Best practices and tips for multilingual content marketing

 Easypromos simplifies multilingual auto-translation for dozens of supported languages, and the default dictionaries do a decent job of rendering your copy in clear and correct language.

 However, brand-conscious marketers will usually want to make the extra effort to fine-tune and customize the promotion content to reflect the unique voice of their organizations.

 The Easypromos Translation Editor provides a flexible platform for achieving this.
 What it doesn’t provide, of course, is the translation itself.

 There are a few ways to tackle this.
 Let’s consider them, starting from the highest quality and highest expense down to the lowest quality and lowest expense.

-Typically, the agency quote will measure costs by the translated word, usually by the wordcount of the source document.
+Typically, the agency quote will measure costs by the translated word, usually by the word count of the source document.
 Agencies tend to charge between $0.10 and $0.20, though this will vary depending on language, industry, subject matter and more.
-The advantages of working with an agency is professional and responsibility.
+The advantages of working with an agency is professionalism and responsibility.
 As a rule, translation and localization agencies deliver the product on-time and on-budget.
 You don’t want excuses or surprises.

 This one of the risks when working with Freelance marketplaces like Upwork or Freelancer.
 You can mitigate the risk by carefully filtering and vetting the translators on offer there according to their ratings, reviews, and experience with marketing promotions.
 Here, too, mention EasyPromos as the platform with which you are working.
 You may get lucky and find someone with specific experience with EPA.
 Freelancers will tend to be less expensive than professional agencies, usually $0.05 to $0.15 per source word, but let the buyer beware.
 It’s always a good idea to hire two freelancers for each target market, one to proof the work of the other.